The best solar installers in Texas

 Atma Energy Local

 Why listed: 2026 EnergySage Local Installer of the Year for Texas.
+Dual offices in Houston and Dallas — useful for homeowners who want a single installer that can handle both metros (multi-property owners, relocations, or homes split across both regions).
 Consistently top-ranked across Texas metros for residential solar quality and customer service.

 Texas solar economics in 2026